Tableaux of Drawn-out Time, a Conversation between Dirk Braeckman and Eva Wittocx

 You’ve been working in your darkroom for thirty-five years now.
 While experimentation is a central focus for you, surely all that experience means that you’re now more in control of the process.
 Presumably you know what actions on your part will lead to what result.

 I definitely don’t have a sense that I can control everything: I’m always receptive to accidents and I like to challenge myself.
 But I’m obviously learning more all the time about how the film and the paper might react.
 When I’m taking a photograph, I sometimes think about what I might be able to do with it in the darkroom, how the print might turn out.
 Generally, though, it’s fair to say that I have no idea what’s going to happen in the darkroom.
-You could say that waiting is an important element of my practice: the time given to the work, or which seeps into it, is also inherently recognizable in a sense in the final result.
-The same goes for when I shoot the photographs.
-Whenever I spend time somewhere,

 I often wait until the last moment and take photos just before I leave.
 Likewise, when I’m photographing people: in many cases, I find myself waiting until a certain fatigue sets in.
 I’ve had chance by that time to absorb the atmosphere of a location or situation, which means I can take the right picture.
 The first impression is often overwhelming: I can only get a good shot once I’ve taken everything in.